Advertiser Disclosure

 Even if you have good credit history, not all issuers use the same criteria for credit card approvals.
 Banks use an internal score to evaluate clients, incorporating your credit history with their own factors, which may weigh your history with the bank more heavily.

-Notably, TD, HSBC, and BMO all award the full signup bonus and regular earn rate on spending, even if you have to put down a security deposit to be approved.
-That way, you can get bonuses from premium cards that are otherwise out of reach due to various credit factors.
+Notably, TD and BMO award the full signup bonus and regular earn rate on spending, even if you have to put down a security deposit to be approved.
+You may have to go into the branch to discuss secured versions of premium credits, but with a bit of effort, you can get bonuses from premium cards that are otherwise out of reach due to various credit factors.

 Also, it’s all too common to run into an identity mismatch between the bank and the credit bureau.
 As that’s usually not a quick fix with TransUnion or Equifax, you can ask about opening a secured card to build positive history with the bank while you wait for your good credit history to be linked properly.